Jan 9 • 1HR 40M

 Dwarkesh Patel - 00:38:51:

-Yeah, does that explain property values in San Francisco?
-I mean, they are obviously very high, but I don't feel like they're that high where this offer engineers were working at Google or living as subsistence levels, neither are they at the margin of reduction where it's like, this is what it would cost to live out in the middle of California, and then commute like three hours to work or something.
+Does that explain property values in San Francisco?
+They are obviously very high but I don't feel like they're that high where the software engineers who are working at Google are living as subsistence levels, neither are they at the margin of production where it's like, this is what it would cost to live out in the middle of California, and then commute like three hours to work or something.

 Lars Doucet - 00:39:13: